goblimey/go-ntrip/README.md

 That's useful because single-band receivers are cheaper.

-Some of the signals are sent in plain text, others are encrypted and meant for the owner's police force, military etc.
+Some of the signals are sent in plain text, others may be encrypted and meant for the owner's police force, military etc.
-A receiver that you and I can buy can't decrypt the encrypted signals but it can still see how the carrier wave is distorted and analysing that is enough to better estimate the effect of the ionosphere on the plain-text signals that it can make use of.
+A receiver that you and I can buy can't decrypt the encrypted signals but it can still see how the carrier wave is distorted.
+Analysing those distortions is enough to better correct the effect of the ionosphere on the plain-text signals that it can make understand.

 In ideal conditions a rover within about 8km of a base station and receiving data from it can estimate its position to within 2cm.